hashicorp/packer/website/source/docs/builders/openstack.html.markdown

 -   `insecure` (boolean) - Whether or not the connection to OpenStack can be done over an insecure connection.
 By default this is false.

+-   `metadata` (object of key/value strings) - Glance metadata that will be applied to the image.

 -   `networks` (array of strings) - A list of networks by UUID to attach to this instance.

--   `tenant_id` or `tenant_name` (string) - The tenant ID or name to boot the instance into.
-Some OpenStack installations require this.
-If not specified, Packer will use the environment variable `OS_TENANT_NAME`, if set.
-Tenant is also called Project in later versions of OpenStack.

--   `domain_name` or `domain_id` (string) - The Domain name or ID you are
-    authenticating with.
-OpenStack installations require this if identity v3 is used.
-    Packer will use the environment variable `OS_DOMAIN_NAME` or `OS_DOMAIN_ID`, if set.

--   `security_groups` (array of strings) - A list of security groups by name to add to this instance.
+-   `rackconnect_wait` (boolean) - For rackspace, whether or not to wait for Rackconnect to assign the machine an IP address before connecting via SSH.
+    Defaults to false.

 -   `region` (string) - The name of the region, such as "DFW", in which to launch the server to create the AMI.
 If not specified, Packer will use the environment variable `OS_REGION_NAME`, if set.

+-   `security_groups` (array of strings) - A list of security groups by name to add to this instance.

 -   `ssh_interface` (string) - The type of interface to connect via SSH.
 Values useful for Rackspace are "public" or "private", and the default behavior is